blockmason/simple-ownership-contract-demo/GoChain.md

 ![App Running](images/app_running.png)

 **Congrats** on getting your DApp running on GoChain using Link!
-In the next post, we will deploy the same `Ownership` smart contract on the Ethereum Testnet and compare performance with GoChain.
+In Part 2, we will use a similar process to deploy the same `Ownership` smart contract on the Ethereum Testnet and compare performance with GoChain.